stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

 Note: make sure the position is always denoted as an integer between 0 and 39, even when you've lapped the board multiple times.
 You could use the modulo (`%`) to achieve this, like earlier in module 1.

-## Moving around the actual gameboard
+## Moving around the actual game board

 Not every position on the board corresponds with a property (street, station or utility).
 The corners of the board are not for sale and also the "Chance" and "Community Chest" cards and taxes are not for sale (and also taxes are not deducted).
 Make a list of length 40, in which each position on the board is represented by its value.
 The first eleven positions would look like this:

 {: .language-python}
     board_values = [0, 60, 0, 60, 0, 200, 100, 0, 100, 120, 0, ......]

 Browse the internet for the further layout of the Monopoly board, so you can implement the full 40 fields and their values.
-If the value is lower than 1 euro (or more likely equal to zero) then the field is 'emtpy' (not for sale).
+If the value is lower than 1 euro (or more likely equal to zero) then the field is 'empty' (not for sale).

-For each of the positions of the board you could `print` the folling statement:
+For each of the positions of the board you could `print` the following statement:

     After throw 1: position  6 (street)
     After throw 2: position  9 (street)